 A resource that crosses landscapes

 The Boston Marathon is just one event where the i-STAT system is transforming how patients receive care.
-The portable tool is being used at many of the Abbott World Marathon Majors races to quickly assess runners who need medical attention and help identify optimal treatment, Mims said.
+The portable tool is being used at many of the Abbott World Marathon Majors races to quickly assess runners who need medical attention and help identify optimal treatment.